bdataconsultant/hopsworks/README.md

 ```sh
 mvn clean install -DtargetCustomer=CUSTOMER_NAME
 ```
-CUSTOMER_NAME value is the name of the client folder in app/customer_assets.
-When targetCustomer option isn't specified, "DEFAULT" client name is used.
+CUSTOMER_NAME value is the name of the customer folder in app/customer_assets.
+When targetCustomer option isn't specified, "DEFAULT" customer name is used.

 # Contribute